 The awards are designed to recognize scientific excellence in their countries.
-In each participating country, two prizes will be awarded each year in the categories of:
+In each participating country, two prizes of USD 2,000 each will be awarded each year in the categories of:

 - 'Life and earth sciences', and